usmansbk/blog-draft/markdowns/redux.md

 An action encapsulates a request to do something (like add or delete todo) on the state tree.
 Our UI code doesn't have any idea what method is used behind the scenes, it just knows how to talk to the store using actions.

-This only solves half of our problem.
-Notice that our `createStore` function will keep growing longer the more methods we add.
+The next problem is, the more methods we add to our store function, the more it will grow.
+Making it harder to manage.

 We can solve this by following another design principle ― Separation of concerns.
-By abstracting the todo actions logic, we keep our `createStore` function simple and short, making it maintainable.
+The job of figuring out the right action handler should be moved to a different function.

 ## Updating the state (Reducer approach)